 The DWP will ask if you want them to send you the ‘How your disability affects you’ form by post or by email.

 The DWP will also ask if you have any conditions relating to your mental health, a learning difficulty or behavioural condition.
 They ask these questions to check if you need any additional help or support with your claim.

 It’s quicker to apply by phone, but if that isn’t possible you can write to the DWP and ask for a PIP1 form.

-You’ll need to tell them why you (or someone else) can’t do the PIP1 form over the phone.
+Write to the PIP New Claims address.
+You’ll need to tell them why you (or someone else) can’t fill in the PIP1 form over the phone.

 Personal Independence Payment New Claims